Slow Marketing

 • Low unfollow or unsubscribe rates

-• People returning via direct traffic
+• Returns via direct traffic